tuffee88/d3d12ProxyEdrDx11_0/README.md

 4. If you're experiencing issues after passing the WSOD try running this game via Vulkan using vkd3d-proton (especially on AMD cards):
    - You can get Windows builds at: https://www.nexusmods.com/eldenring/mods/12
-   - Replace d3d12_original.dll with the d3d12.dll from vkd3d-proton and try launching the game
+   - Replace d3d12_original.dll with the d3d12.dll from vkd3d-proton and try launching the game (see optional step 2/3)

 # Notes
 1. So far I've received success reports for the following GPUs: